RASAMEX/mdocs/docs/documentation.md

 ### extract_functions_with_docstring( )

-Extracts functions and their docstrings from a list of Python files.
+Extracts functions or class and their docstrings from a list of Python files.

-This function parses each Python file in the provided list, extracting the function names and their associated docstrings, if available.
+This function parses each Python file in the provided list, extracting the function or class names and their associated docstrings, if available.

 Args:
 - paths (list): A list of file paths to Python files.